basierend auf Bewertungen

 https://pubmed.ncbi.nlm.nih.gov/30826407/ “Hypoglycemic activity and gut microbiota regulation of a novel polysaccharide from Grifola frondosa in type 2 diabetic mice”

-https://pubmed.ncbi.nlm.nih.gov/20834180/ “we investigated the clinical effects of H. erinaceus on menopause, depression, sleep quality and indefinite complaints, using the Kupperman Menopausal Index (KMI), the Center for Epidemiologic Studies Depression Scale (CES-D), the Pittsburgh Sleep Quality Index (PSQI), and the Indefinite Complaints Index (ICI).
+https://pubmed.ncbi.nlm.nih.gov/20834180/ “we investigated the clinical effects of H. erinaceus on menopause, depression, sleep quality and indefinite complaints, using the Kupperman Menopausal Index (KMI), the Center for Epidemiologic Studies Depression Scale (CES-D), the Pittsburgh Sleep Quality Index (PSQI), and the Indefinite Complaints Index (ICI ).
 Thirty females were randomly assigned to either the H. erinaceus (HE) group or the placebo group and took HE cookies or placebo cookies for 4 weeks.
 Each of the CES-D and the ICI score after the HE intake was significantly lower than that before.
-In two terms of the ICI, "insentive" and "palpitatio", each of the mean score of the HE group was significantly lower than the placebo group.
+In two terms of the ICI, "incentive" and "palpitation", each of the mean score of the HE group was significantly lower than the placebo group.
 "Concentration", "irritating" and "anxious" tended to be lower than the placebo group.”

-Vital mushrooms in the accompanying cancer therapy
+Vital mushrooms in accompanying cancer therapy

-Only about 5% of all cancers clearly have genetic causes (source: https://www.aerzteblatt.de/archiv/61809/Erbliche-Krebsdiagnose ).The rest is due to lifestyle such as stress, a lack of micronutrients, environmental toxins such as heavy metals or electromagnetic radiation, obesity, chronic infections such as the Ebstein-Barr virus or Lyme disease, alcohol etc
+Only around 5% of all cancers have clear genetic causes (source: https://www.aerzteblatt.de/archiv/61809/Erbliche-Krebserkrankungen).
+The rest is due to lifestyle such as stress, lack of micronutrients, environmental toxins such as heavy metals or electromagnetic radiation, obesity, chronic infections such as Ebstein-Barr virus or Lyme disease, alcohol, etc.

 How does a healthy cell become a cancer cell?